yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 [Read Restart errors](../read-restart-error) stem from clock skew which is inherent in distributed databases due to the distribution of data across more than one physical node.
 PostgreSQL doesn't require defining semantics around read restart errors in read committed isolation because it is a single-node database without clock skew.

 In general, YugabyteDB has optimizations to resolve this error internally with best-effort before forwarding it to the external client.
 However, for Read Committed isolation, YugabyteDB gives a stronger guarantee: no `read restart` errors will be thrown to the external client except when a statement's output exceeds `ysql_output_buffer_size` (the size of the output buffer between YSQL and the external client which has a default of 256KB and is configurable).
-For most OLTP applications, this would hold always since response sizes are usually within this limit.
+For most OLTP applications, this would hold always as response sizes are usually in this limit.

-YugabyteDB chooses to provide this guarantee since most clients that use read committed with PostgreSQL don't have app-level retries for serialization errors.
+YugabyteDB chooses to provide this guarantee as most clients that use read committed with PostgreSQL don't have app-level retries for serialization errors.
 So, it helps to provide the same guarantee for `read restart` errors which are unique to distributed databases.

 ## Interaction with concurrency control